Writing & Reading Support (for Undergraduates)

 Date Offered:

 During this 30-40 minute workshop/discussion, we will address what plagiarism is, why it is a serious matter, and how you can avoid it.
 The session will begin with some informal discussion with attendees about their experience and understanding of plagiarism.
 We will then discuss the significance of reading, understanding, and citing sources.
-We will also briefly address incorporating the source (quote, paraphrase, and or summary) and what interpreting a source can look like.
+We will also address how to incorporate the sources (quote, paraphrase, and or summary) and what interpreting a source can look like.
 NOTE: It is appropriate for attendees to bring in specific examples and/or general questions about citing sources.

 Dates Offered: